What Is Christmas, and Why Do We Celebrate It?

-What is Christmas without traditional foods?
-Each culture and family have their own special menus, but here are some of the most popular treats and traditions:
+What is Christmas without traditional Christmas foods?
+Each culture and family have their own special menus, but here are some of the most popular treats and traditions.

 A spiral-cut glazed ham is a popular centerpiece for Christmas dinner, and we pretty much guarantee that the whole family will love these Christmas ham recipes.
 Roasted turkey is another popular option.

-These minty red-and-white-striped confections are a staple in both decorating and eating.
+These minty red-and-white-striped confections are a staple for both decorating and eating.
 They’re just one of the Christmas candies you can only find around the holidays.

 Christmas fun facts

-Regale your loved ones with these interesting facts about Christmas around the dinner table when you’re not making them laugh with these Christmas jokes.
+When you’re not making your loved ones laugh around the dinner table with these Christmas jokes, regale them with these interesting facts about Christmas.
 (Trust us: These conversation starters will come in handy!)

-- Count ’em up: Your true love gives you 364 gifts total, according to “The 12 Days of Christmas” song—enough for one every day of the year…except Christmas.
+- Count ’em up: Your true love gives you 364 gifts total, according to “The 12 Days of Christmas” song—that’s one every day of the year … except Christmas.

 - We love our minty treats: Nearly 2 billion candy canes are sold every year in the four weeks before Christmas, and the longest candy cane ever created was 51 feet long.